Skip to content

 Certbot has a specialized installer for the Apache server.
 Debian has this installer available in its repositories.# apt install python-certbot-apache

-command.
+The package provides the certbot command.
 The Apache plugin interfaces with the Apache server to discover information about your configurations and the domains that it is generating certificates for.
 As a result, generating your certificates requires only a short command.# certbot --apache

 Certbot will generate your certificates and configure Apache to use them.